 3. Provides technical information and advice to prospective students, parents, high school counselors, principals, faculty, and others regarding eligibility requirements and educational opportunities, programs, and services; works with prospective students and high school counselors and instructors to assess students’ academic needs and admissions eligibility.

 4. Assists prospective students, parents, and high school counselors and instructors in the College’s matriculation process.

 5. Provides information to prospective students, parents, high school counselors and instructors regarding degree requirements, registration process, class schedules, transfer processes, account claim procedures, assessment, and financial aid programs.

-7. Serves as liaison between District staff, faculty, students, parents, target high schools, community agencies, and other key stakeholders and provides information on and support for District services.
+6. Serves as liaison between College staff, faculty, students, parents, target high schools, community agencies, and other key stakeholders and provides information on and support for College services.

-10. Tracks students progress through the matriculation process to ensure students are invited to the Connect 4 Early Registration event; coordinates with Admissions Department to identify any application issues.
+8. Tracks students’ progress through the matriculation process to ensure students are invited to the Connect 4 Early Registration event; coordinates with Admissions Department to identify any application issues.

-13. Assists students with applications for various District programs, including ASPIRE, Bridge, and Disabled Students Programs & Services (DSP&S).
+10. Assists students with applications for various College programs, including ASPIRE, Bridge, Assessment, and Accessibility Resource Centers for Students (ACCESS).

-14. Assists in major annual campus events; plans, organizes, and coordinates, and/or assists with, other on-campus activities, meetings, fairs, and special events for prospective students and parents to promote District programs.
+11. Assists in major annual campus events; plans, organizes, and coordinates, and/or assists with, other on-campus activities, meetings, fairs, and special events for prospective students and parents to promote College programs.

 1. Principles, practices, and service delivery needs related to the program area(s) to which assigned.